Sampled-data Systems: Stability, Contractivity and Single-iteration Suboptimal MPC: Introduction

 We are particularly interested in applying our theoretical results to MPC problems, where the optimal solution map is often not available in closed form.
 This motivates the need for real-time MPC implementations~\cite{gros2020linear,diehl2005real,giselsson2010distributed}, as well as approaches such as instant MPC and sub-optimal MPC~\cite{zeilinger2011real,figura2024instant,yoshida2019instant,liao2020time,liao2021analysis,van2024suboptimal,moriyasu2024sampled,karapetyan2023finite}.
 See also~\cite{karapetyan2025closed} for a broader perspective on online control and the recent work on receding horizon games in~\cite{hall2024stability}.

 \emph{Connections to the literature}.
 The study of two-time-scale CT systems dates back to the foundational works in singular perturbation theory~\cite{kokotovic1968singular,kokotovic1976singular}.
-A unified framework for analyzing stability and robustness in such systems was developed in\cite{teel2003unified}, while contraction-based approaches were explored in\cite{del2012contraction,cothren2023singular}.
+A unified framework for analyzing stability and robustness in such systems was developed in~\cite{teel2003unified}, while contraction-based approaches were explored in~\cite{del2012contraction,cothren2023singular}.
 Contractivity of reduced-type dynamics has been studied in the context of nonlinear differential–algebraic equation systems in, e.g.,~\cite{nguyen2020contraction}.

 Stability of coupled or networked CT dynamical systems was investigated in, e.g.,~\cite{russo2012contraction,picallo2022sensitivity}.
 Our analysis is inspired by these works, which prompted us to treat $T$ and $n$ as parameters that induce a time-scale separation.
 When considering the limiting case $n = + \infty$, $T > 0$, our framework encompasses classical sampled-data control systems~\cite{heemels2010stability}.
 The study of such systems has a rich literature, with numerous foundational contributions; representative works include~\cite{nesic2004framework,naghshtabrizi2006robust,sivashankar1993robust,fujioka2009discrete,gabriel2021sampled,fagundes2023stability}.
 Notably, in the context of linear time-invariant (LTI) systems,~\cite{naghshtabrizi2006robust} establishes stability conditions based on the sampling period $T$, formulated through Linear Matrix Inequalities (LMIs).
-In the context of instant MPC and time-distributed MPC, existing stability analysis focus on CT-CT interconnections~\cite{figura2024instant,yoshida2019instant} or DT-DT settings~\cite{liao2020time,liao2021analysis,van2024suboptimal}.
+In the context of instant MPC and time-distributed MPC, existing stability analysis focuses on CT-CT interconnections~\cite{figura2024instant,yoshida2019instant} or DT-DT settings~\cite{liao2020time,liao2021analysis,van2024suboptimal}.